rneild/rneildpagestest/docs/index.md

 Whether you're using Zapier, Make, direct API calls, or custom scripts, you're in the right place.

+> [!TIP]
+> Try our new Workday → OurApp HR Sync  that synchronizes new and updated employee records from Workday to OurApp [View Docs](https://rneild.github.io/rneildrepotest01/)

 ---

 ## 🎯 Goals